vp237/IPO_Prediction/FinalReport.md

 [![portfolio.jpg](https://i.postimg.cc/prZDrVfF/portfolio.jpg)](https://postimg.cc/SYnXthtS)

-Figure 6: Log Returns of Stocks
+Figure 5: Log Returns of Stocks

 After executing our trading strategy, this is the performance of our portfolio's log returns after 262 trading days:

 [![stock.jpg](https://i.postimg.cc/gcSjz6RK/stock.jpg)](https://postimg.cc/c630TCFK)

-Figure 7: Log Returns of Portfolio
+Figure 6: Log Returns of Portfolio

 This is the statistics of our portfolio's performance, which does not look too bad:

 [![stock-stats.jpg](https://i.postimg.cc/85Y23DJL/stock-stats.jpg)](https://postimg.cc/phDchwBd)

-Figure 8: Statistics of Portfolio's Log Returns
+Figure 7: Statistics of Portfolio's Log Returns

 ### **7. Discussion on Weapon of Math Destruction and Fairness:**